-- Both the buyer & supplier experiences smoother processes as they have to deal with banks/financial institutions for payments.
-This further translates to strong cooperation between buyers and suppliers which creates competitive advantage
+- Both the buyer & supplier experience smoother processes as they have to deal with banks/financial institutions for payments.
+This further translates to the strong cooperation between buyers and suppliers, which creates a competitive advantage

 Limitations of Reverse Factoring

-Distrust between supplier & buyer – If there is lack of trust between the supplier and buyer, they will not be able to avail of reverse factoring.
-Reverse factoring is a combined financing option where both supplier and buyer commits to fulfill the terms of the bank/financial institution.
-If for example, the supplier sells the invoice & buyer doesn’t pay, then the obligation will be on the supplier.
+Distrust between supplier & buyer – If there is a lack of trust between the supplier and buyer, they will not be able to avail of reverse factoring.
+Reverse factoring is a combined financing option where both supplier and buyer commit to fulfilling the terms of the bank/financial institution.
+If, for example, the supplier sells the invoice & the buyer doesn’t pay, then the obligation will be on the supplier.
 This clearly won’t work.

 Reverse Factoring – As a Business Solution

 Technology has played a major role in the rise of reverse factoring.
-In the early 1990’s reverse factoring was only offered to large corporate buyers.
+In the early 1990s, reverse factoring was only offered to large corporate buyers.
 Also, only a handful of banks offered this.
-With the rise in technology, there was a rise in financial technology firms as well.
-Both banks and financial technology firms started offering reverse factoring not only as a means of finance but also as a business solution.
+With the rise in technology, there was a rise in financial technology firms.
+Both banks and financial technology firms started offering reverse factoring as a means of finance and as a business solution.

 The finance providers started making online platforms to automate the reverse factoring process & provide more efficient business solutions.
-These platforms made the whole process more transparent where multi-party transactions were visible to all the involved parties.
-The process is structured in such a manner that each department, be it procurement, treasury, IT or legal, is in sync with the transaction.
+These platforms made the whole process more transparent, where multi-party transactions were visible to all the involved parties.
+The process is structured in such a manner that each department, be it procurement, treasury, IT, or legal, is in sync with the transaction.
 This inclusiveness, automation, simplicity & transparency provided perfect business solutions to buyers & sellers.
 Now all the major banks & such Fintech companies provide reverse factoring, and it is provided not only to large buyers but also to SME buyers.
-According to a report by McKinsey, reverse factoring/supply chain finance has increased by 20% per annum from 2010 to 2014, and the growth is expected to rise in future.
-Reverse factoring has evolved through the years, and service providers are now looking towards blockchain technology to further enhance the service.1August 28th, 2019
+According to a report by McKinsey, reverse factoring/supply chain finance has increased by 20% per annum from 2010 to 2014, and the growth is expected to rise in the future.
+Reverse factoring has evolved through the years, and service providers are now looking toward blockchain technology to enhance the service further.